All Episodes

 But first, six cheerleaders are fighting suspensions after they flashed football fans a message on their underpants.

-This is from Ripon California.
+This is from Ripon, California.

-Vice Principal Ken Goken ordered the girls to serve suspensions today and Wednesday for defying their coach and going ahead with a special cheer they choreographed for the last day of the football season.
+Vice Principal Ken Gokin ordered the girls to serve suspensions today and Wednesday for defying their coach and going ahead with a special cheer they choreographed for the last day of the football season.

-The end of the cheer, the girls bent over, they lifted their skirts and showed the crowd the words Indians number one on their bloomers.
+At the end of the cheer, the girls bent over, they lifted their skirts and showed the crowd the words Indians number one on their bloomers.

 Bloomers.

-We're not talking about thongs here, and we're not we're not talking about a little brief, we're talking about bloomers, the thing that your grandma used to wear.
+We're not talking about thongs here, and we're not talking about a little brief word.

 But I don't understand the problem.